bobot/reach-tech-doc/source/reach-big-data-infrastructure/deusto/deploy-your-own-apps.rst

 In addition to long-running applications, Kubernetes allows deploying `Jobs <https://kubernetes.io/docs/concepts/workloads/controllers/job/>`_.
 A Job, opposite to a Deployment which is expected to be running 24/7, has a beggining and an end.
 We can use Jobs for launching
-Machine Learning or Data Analytics, storing results in a persistent volume.
+Machine Learning or Data Analytics tasks, storing results in a persistent volume.

 In the following example, how to launch a Job for executing the Tensorflow MNIST Fashion dataset example is explained.
 You can find the example at ``https://github.com/REACH-Incubator/kubernetes-job-example``.
 In this example, we propose a Job to make the predictions for our dataset, save